When filling out specialized tech roles, specifics can get muddy.

 What is the Role of a Tech Lead? — The Unique Position

 The technical lead is not always considered a formal title or predefined position.
 Instead, it’s more of a role that has evolved over time based on the natural structures and needs of development teams.
+Tech lead skill encompass a wide spectrum.
 The tech lead is an experienced developer (often senior-level) that presides over a software development or engineering team.
 In broad terms, their role is to define and supervise the technical roadmap of the team.

 At the same time, the role involves mentoring and guiding lower-level engineers and developers.
 Depending on the company, the tech lead may eventually be the one in charge of making hiring decisions for the dev team.

 These responsibilities suggest that a good tech lead is not only technically competent and deeply embedded in software development, but that they also possess leadership and managerial skills that allow them to effectively communicate and lead an entire team.

 Tech Manager vs. Tech Lead: What is the Difference Between a Tech Lead and a Team Lead?

 These two positions are similar and often used synonymously.
 There is often some overlap.
 The tech world is not like, say, healthcare, where positions and titles are standardized.
 A cardiologist, for example, will not prescribe solutions for your orthopedic problems.
 Those roles are very specifically designed.